-The Department of Veterans Affairs (VA) National Cemetery Administration maintains 131 national cemeteries in 39 states and Puerto Rico as well as 33 soldier's lots and monument sites.
+The Department of Veterans Affairs (VA) National Cemetery Administration maintains 131 national cemeteries, one national Veterans burial ground and 33 soldiers' lots and monument sites in 40 states and Puerto Rico.

 Burial benefits include a gravesite in any of our open cemeteries with available space, opening and closing of the grave, perpetual care, a government headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.
 Some Veterans may also be eligible for a burial allowance.
 Cremated remains are buried or inurned in national cemeteries in the same manner and with the same honors as casketed remains.